finos/common-domain-model/documentation/source/documentation.rst

 Day Count Fractions
 """""""""""""""""""

-The current CDM version incorporates day count fractions calculations which are representative of the set of day count fractions specified as part of the ISDA 2006 Definitions, e.g. the ACT/365.FIXED and the 30E/360 day count fractions.
+The current CDM version incorporates day count fractions calculations representing the set of day count fractions specified as part of the ISDA 2006 Definitions, e.g. the ACT/365.FIXED and the 30E/360 day count fractions.
 While the **ACT/365.FIXED** definition is simple and relies upon a computation of the number of days in a period (not specified as part of the CDM because not involving any specific logic), the **30E/360** definition specifies the actual computation in details to account for a 360 days year and a 30 maximum days month.

 .. code-block:: Java